Akashdep47/Sales-Analysis-360-Project/project 360/README.md

+Project Overview

-Project Overview - Understanding sales across products, categories, stores, region, comprehensive sales analytics solution covering revenue, margin, customer behavior,store performance, and product trends.
+The Sales Analysis 360 Project is a comprehensive sales analytics solution designed to analyze business performance across products, categories, stores, and regions.
+The project focuses on evaluating revenue, margins, customer behavior, store performance, and product trends to support data-driven decision-making.
-Uses SQL for extraction, Python for cleaning and EDA.
+Data is extracted using SQL and processed using Python for data cleaning, exploratory data analysis (EDA), and visualization.

 Business Requirements
-1. Track sales trends.
-2. Product revenue & margin.
-3. Top/Bottom SKUs.
-4. Store/Region performance.
-5. Customer acquisition & retention.
-6. Promotion impact.
-7. Return analysis.
-8. Seasonal trends.
-9. Customer segmentation.
-10. Recommendations.
+Analyze and track sales trends over time.
+Evaluate product-level revenue and margin performance.
+Identify top- and bottom-performing SKUs.
+Assess store- and region-wise sales performance.
+Analyze customer acquisition and retention patterns.
+Measure the impact of promotions on sales and profitability.
+Perform return analysis to identify key drivers.
+Identify seasonal sales patterns and demand fluctuations.
+Segment customers based on purchasing behavior.
+Provide actionable business recommendations